-We aim to ensure that all children are effective communicators and are able to acquire the language and communication skills that are required in life beyond primary school.
+We aim to ensure that all children are effective communicators and are able to acquire the vocabulary, language and communication skills that are required in life beyond primary school.
 We take a growth mind set approach to learning want all children to be resilient when challenged and have an ‘I can’ attitude - making mistakes is an important part of the journey to success.
-We want all of our children to have rich experiences and be ambitious and we therefore ensure that positive, cultural experiences are tied into our curriculum
+We want all of our children to have rich experiences and be ambitious and we therefore ensure that positive, cultural experiences are tied into our curriculum.

 We aim to ensure that all children have a secure understanding of Fundamental British Values, gain an understanding of equal opportunity, are able to celebrate the richness and diversity of the society in which they live and are fully prepared for life as a global citizen.